 We currently have a number of active studies on nutrition, fitness, and memory development.
 We are inviting families with children aged 23-39 months or aged 7-9 years to participate in our studies.
 These studies involve one or more of the following, depending on the age of the children:

-For more information, please contact our lab coordinator, Ezra Winter-Nelson, at email@example.com.
+For more information, please contact us using our lab email: email@example.com.